egenerse/master-thesis/content/apollon_reengineering.typ

 To support a consistent and maintainable development workflow across all packages, the monorepo integrates several tooling and configuration standards:

--- TypeScript is used throughout the project to enforce type safety across package boundaries.
+*TypeScript*: is used throughout the project to enforce type safety across package boundaries.
 This reduces integration errors, improves code readability, and enhances developer experience with features like autocompletion and static analysis.

--- npm Workspaces enable coordinated dependency management and script execution across packages.
+*npm*: Workspaces enable coordinated dependency management and script execution across packages.
 This allows common tasks such as building, testing, or linting to be run from the root, reducing manual overhead and ensuring synchronized behavior across the system.

--- Prettier is configured to enforce consistent code formatting, ensuring that the codebase remains clean and readable regardless of which package is being modified.
+*Prettier*: is configured to enforce consistent code formatting, ensuring that the codebase remains clean and readable regardless of which package is being modified.

--- Husky is used to define Git hooks that enforce code quality at the commit level.
+*Husky*: is used to define Git hooks that enforce code quality at the commit level.
 Pre-commit hooks automatically run linters and formatters to catch issues early, while a commit-msg hook ensures that all commit messages follow the Conventional Commits standard.
 This improves the clarity of the project's history and supports automation in releases and changelogs.

 These tools contribute to a modular, scalable, and developer-friendly system design and helping maintain high code quality and consistency across a growing, multi-package architecture.

-=== Apollon Library:
+=== Apollon Library
   This is the core module that encapsulates all modeling-related functionalities.
 It handles rendering and layout using React Flow, defines UML data structures, manages interaction logic such as selection and editing, and provides utilities like export and import diagrams

   The library uses Zustand for centralized and scalable state management and integrates Yjs, a CRDT-based framework, for real-time collaboration.
 Yjs works through a shared Y.Doc object that synchronizes state across multiple clients.
 We will describe this mechanism in more detail in Section 5.5.